fastai/fastpages/_fastpages_docs/_upgrade_pr.md

 Hello :wave: @{_username_}!

 This PR pulls the most recent files from [fastpages](https://github.com/fastai/fastpages), and attempts to replace relevant files in your repository, without changing the content of your blog posts.
-This allows you to receive bug fixes and extra features of fastpages.
+This allows you to receive bug fixes and feature updates.

 ## Warning